barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="600" src="/images/lambda-architecture-busted.png">
 </p>

-Based on our attack strategy we have a too complex blob, to manage this blob better we can split it up into three sections:
+Based on our attack strategy, we have a big and complex blob.
+To manage this blob we try to abstract it and split it into three sections:
-1. Outer Attack Surface -> The way/flaw inside
+1.	`Outer Attack Surface` -> The way/flaw inside
-2. Inner Attack Surface -> If we made it inside, there are plenty of things we can use to leverage further attacks
+2.	`Inner Attack Surface` -> If we made it inside, there are plenty of things we can use to leverage further attacks
-3. IAM -> The Quote of Jeff Bryner ([@0x7eff](https://twitter.com/0x7eff) says it all: `IAM is the “killer feature” and the “killer feature”`
+3.	`IAM/Privilege Escalation` -> The Quote of Jeff Bryner ([@0x7eff](https://twitter.com/0x7eff) says it all: `IAM is the “killer feature” and the “killer feature”`

-Here's what we can do, based on the three sections identified in our attack strategy:
+Here's what we can do based on the three sections:
 * Compromise data
 * Abuse business logic
 * Bypass authentication